ChristianSachers/PPV-system-health/tasks/data-aggregation-requirements.md

 ## Overview

-This document defines the data aggregation requirements for the PPV System Health Monitor, specifying how raw campaign and reporting data transforms into analytical insights.
-Each requirement includes business logic, SQL patterns, performance considerations, and API specifications.
+This document defines the data aggregation requirements for the PPV System Health Monitor, specifying how raw campaign and reporting data transforms into impression delivery fulfillment insights.
+Each requirement includes fulfillment business logic, SQL patterns, performance considerations, and API specifications.

+**CRITICAL FOCUS:** All aggregation patterns optimize for FULFILLMENT ANALYSIS (delivered_impressions / impression_goal), NOT budget/CPM analysis.

 ---